Emergent Trion-Phonon Coupling in Atomically-Reconstructed MoSe$_2$-WSe$_2$ Heterobilayers

-At higher energies in Fig.~\ref{Fig1}c, the PL signals of X$^0$ and HX$^-$ of the MoSe$_2$ layer can be seen at about 1663 meV and 1633 meV, repectively (marked by vertical dashed lines).
-We note that the intralayer PL signals of the WSe$_2$ layer are at higher energies, outside the spectral range displayed in Fig.\,\ref{Fig1}c.
+At higher energies in Fig.~\ref{Fig1}c, the PL signals of X$^0$ and HX$^-$ of the MoSe$_2$ layer can be seen at about 1663 meV and 1633 meV, respectively (marked by vertical dashed lines).
+Both exciton species are schematically drawn in Fig.~\ref{Fig1}a.
+We note that their energetic separation is with $\sim 30$ meV very close to that of an MoSe$_2$ monolayer region (cf.~Fig.~\ref{Fig2}c).
+We believe that the residual intralayer PL of the heterobilayer in Fig.~\ref{Fig1}c is stemming from regions within the excitation spot with weak contact between the layers.
+Therefore, the quenching is not perfect and the observed intralayer PL is close to the uncoupled monolayer case, i.e., the HX$^-$ signal in Fig.~\ref{Fig1}c is rather coming from a charged exciton, X$^-$, of a weakly coupled monolayer.
+We further note that the intralayer PL signals of the WSe$_2$ layer are at higher energies, outside the spectral range displayed in Fig.\,\ref{Fig1}c.
 The investigations in this manuscript mainly focus on the MoSe$_2$ intralayer excitons.
 For the resonant Raman experiments, sample positions on the heterobilayers are chosen, which show PL spectra like the representative bottom spectrum in Fig.\,\ref{Fig1}c.
 These spots obviously have a good contact between the two layers, with a very effective charge transfer and a strong quenching of the intralayer PL.

 Next, we discuss the central experimental results.
 Figure \ref{Fig2}a shows resonant Raman spectra of sample A, taken at laser energies within the gray-shaded region of Fig.\,\ref{Fig1}c.
 The spectra are displayed with arbitrary individual vertical shifts to get good visibility of the important spectral features in the overview plot.
 The vertical gray bar indicates the cutoff of the Raman spectrometer close to zero Raman shift.
 At laser energies above the X$_0$ resonance, i.e., the upper part of Fig.\,\ref{Fig2}a, the A'$_{1}$ optical phonon of MoSe$_2$ \cite{Nam2015} can be seen.
 The black arrows mark weak features, which previously have been attributed to two-phonon sum and difference processes \cite{Zhang2015,Zhao2013}.